This information should not be relied upon as legal or professional advice. Read the disclaimer.

 1. Has the tenancy been created to take advantage of benefits which provide support for housing costs?

-A claimant is not entitled to benefit support for housing costs if the DWP (in the case of UC) or a local authority (for HB) believes that they have deliberately entered into a tenancy in order to take advantage of either of these benefits (what is known as a ‘contrived’ tenancy).
-According to the ADM Chapter F2 (PDF 208 KB), “There must be something about the arrangements relating to the liability that indicates it seeks to abuse the HCE of UC.”
+A claimant isn’t entitled to benefit support for housing costs if the DWP (in the case of UC) or a local authority (for HB) believes they’ve deliberately entered into a tenancy in order to take advantage of either of these benefits (what’s known as a ‘contrived’ tenancy).
+According to the ADM Chapter F2 (PDF), “There must be something about the arrangements relating to the liability that indicates it seeks to abuse the HCE of UC.”

-It is up to the DWP or local authority to show that such an arrangement exists before determining if abuse is involved.
-To do this, they must establish the facts, and take account of all the available evidence, before deciding that someone is trying to abuse the system.
+It’s up to the DWP or local authority to show that such an arrangement exists before determining if abuse is involved.
+To do this, they must establish the facts, and take account of all the available evidence, before deciding someone is trying to abuse the system.

 Who might be deemed to be abusing benefit support for housing costs schemes?

 The person abusing the system might either be the claimant, the landlord, or both acting together.
-It is up to the DWP or local authority to demonstrate that such an abuse is being attempted.
+It’s up to the DWP or local authority to demonstrate an abuse is being attempted.

-An example of abuse provided in the DWP’s ADM Chapter F2 (PDF 208 KB) is an arrangement a claimant has entered into which creates a rent liability they cannot meet without benefit support and which they could have avoided and still found adequate housing accommodation.
+An example of abuse provided in the DWP’s ADM Chapter F2 (PDF) is an arrangement which creates a rent liability the claimant cannot meet without benefit support and which they could have avoided and still found adequate housing accommodation.

-Contrivance between claimant and landlord doesn’t necessarily have to be the result of explicit agreement between the two.
-It’s not necessary for the claimant or landlord to have acted deceptively for the DWP or local authority to decide that there has been contrivance.
-In such cases, the DWP or local authority must first determine that a liability exists before considering whether the tenancy is contrived.
+Contrivance between claimant and landlord doesn’t necessarily have to be the result of explicit agreement between them.
+It’s not necessary for the claimant or landlord to have acted deceptively for the DWP or local authority to decide there’s been contrivance.
+In such cases, the DWP or local authority must first determine a liability exists before considering whether the tenancy is contrived.

 2. Is it a ‘non-commercial’ tenancy arrangement?

-Support for housing costs is not payable for tenancies that are not commercial.
+Support for housing costs isn’t payable for tenancies that aren’t commercial.

-The DWP or local authority might consider a rental agreement to be non-commercial when it includes terms and conditions which are not, or which the parties did not intend to be, legally enforceable.
-For example, charging a low rent does not on its own make an agreement non-commercial if that is what the parties to the agreement intended.
+The DWP or local authority might consider a rental agreement to be non-commercial when it includes terms and conditions which aren’t, or which the parties didn’t intend to be, legally enforceable.
+For example, charging a low rent doesn’t automatically make an agreement non-commercial if that’s what the parties intended.

 Can the rules be avoided by creating a trust?

-Claimants renting through trust arrangements are not entitled to receive the housing element of UC or Housing Benefit if the trustees or beneficiaries of the trust include:
+Claimants renting through trust arrangements aren’t entitled to receive the housing element of UC or Housing Benefit if the trustees or beneficiaries of the trust include:

 • the claimant;